superkruger/NSDateCategoryForReporting/README.md

     NSDate *myDate = [NSDate firstDayOfCurrentQuarter];

+Or, use with NSDate instances to calculate date offsets from any date:

+	NSDate *myDate = ... some domain specific date
+	NSDate *firstQuarter = [myDate firstDayOfCurrentQuarter];

 Originally created for use in an iOS app, which needed to filter dates when generating reports.
 Hence the name (NSDate+Reporting).